neondatabase/website/content/docs/connect/connect-securely.md

 The required configuration for your connection depends on the client you are using.

+### Connect from the psql client

+To connect from the `psql` command-line client with `sslmode=verify-full`, provide the path to your system root certificates by setting the `PGSSLROOTCERT` variable.
+For example, you can connect with `verify-full` by setting `PGSSLROOTCERT` to the location of your system's root certificates:

 ## Need help?

 Send a request to [support@neon.tech](mailto:support@neon.tech), or join the [Neon community forum](https://community.neon.tech/).